These are some of my favorite places to shop, attend, and otherwise support

 XCoser.com is a shop I have frequented.
 I have 3 full costumes, 2 masks, 1 belt, and 5 wigs from them and have been very happy with them.
 They also have two variants sites x-costume.com and x-cosplay.com where pricing is different and Ive seen a few different costumes.
 Also check resellers on Amazon for price savings

 Cosmanles is another costume shop.
-They are overall a bit pricey, but their Star Trek costumes are ridiculously cheap and their customer service is fantastic.
+They are overall a bit pricey, but their Star Trek costumes are ridiculously cheap.
+Sizing and service have been hit and miss.

 Procosplay has a fantastic selection with great quality.
-I have three costume from them, with several more on my wish list.
+I have a number of costumes from them.

 Cosplaysky is not one I have bought from, but I know people who have that were very happy with them

 Herostime if you are looking for a zentai suit THIS is the one you want to go to.
 Great quality and prices.
-Bob was very happy with his Red Lantern.
+Bob was very happy with his Red Lantern and my Mera is on point.

 Hot Topic has really jumped onto the cosplay train.
 Not only do they get decent costume pieces in, but they are hooked up with Her Universe which has a lot of cute clothing inspired by pop culture – great if you want to be geeky without being in a costume.
 They also have a number of rockabilly and vintage inspired items.
 Check at their site, the selection is bigger and they’re always running specials.
 Shipping is only $2 if you’re part of their reward club.
 I have a lot of stuff from there.